ozbonus/doom-speedrun-analysis/README.md

 # Requirements

-A Linux machine with `tesseract-ocr` and `imagemagick`, until the Python components are added.
+A Linux machine with `libav-tools`, `tesseract-ocr` and `imagemagick`, until the Python components are added.

 # Usage